arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 - **LoRa® Module**: The Portenta Max Carrier provides long range wireless connectivity for low bandwidth applications with the onboard Murata CMWX1ZZABZ-078 LoRa® transceiver module.
 This module operates on 3V3.
 A dedicated SMA connector allows for an external antenna.

+- **MIPI Camera**:

 - **Storage**: The board has a MicroSD card slot for data logging operation and bootloading operation from external memory.

 - **Debug interface**: Debugging capabilities are integrated directly into the Portenta Max Carrier and are accessible via microUSB.
 The J-link debugger is compatible with the Segger® J-Link OB and Blackmagic probes, driven by the STM32F405RGT6 controller.
 In addition to providing access to the Portenta board JTAG ports, different sniffer channels for I2C, CAN and UART lines.
 The debugger firmware can be updated via SWD on CN3.
 Additionally, headers for debugging the LoRa® are accessible via CN2 with SWD

 - **DIP switch**: The carrier has a DIP switch with two position and allows different profiles depending on the paired Portenta board.
-The DIP switch has ETH CENTER TAP and BTSEL switches.

-  when paired with **Portenta X8**, the ETH CENTER TAP will control 1 Gbit Ethernet capacity, while the BTSEL will make the system boot from SD Card memory if turned on or from MMC memory if selected in off position.

-  The **Portenta H7/C33** will have the 100 Mbit Ethenet capacity controlled by ETH CENTER TAP, but BTSEL does not modify any settings.
+See the [DIP Switches section](#dip-switch-configuration) for more details.

 ### Carrier Topology